fastrgv/RufasSok/README.md

 -------------------------------------------------------

-The distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is older than june 2011, it probably will not run, and you will need to recompile.
+If your linux distribution is old, it might not run, and you will need to recompile.

 Note that linux users with wine installed can run with the command:

-	wine binw64/rufasok.exe
+	wine binw64/forsok.exe

 If the delivered GNU/Linux binary does not run, try: